-The current collection contains close to 8,000 volumes, approximately 150 journal titles, magazines, maps, slides, and other ephemera.
+The current collection over 9,000 volumes, approximately 150 journal titles, magazines, maps, slides, and other ephemera.
 Our vast literature holdings cover the entire history of French writing from the earliest chansons to francophonie and the bande dessinée.
 Subjects such as history, linguistics, criticism, theater, film, and philosophy are also well represented.
-New items are being added to the collection on a monthly basis.
+New items are being added to the collection on a periodic basis.

 Thanks to a generous donation by Steve Snow in honor of Priscilla D.”Petie” Snow, we were able to create a leisure reading section in the library featuring a wide selection of materials ranging from general interest in French language and culture, to children’s literature, to art and travel books.

 Hours Spring 2022

 Tuesday 11-1 quiet study; 2:30-6:30 open study.

 Wednesday 10-2 quiet study

 During 'quiet' hours, visitors are asked to study quietly, with minimal noise.

 During 'open' study, students can chat, work together on group projects or homework, talk about their reading assignments, play board games (we have Monopoly and Scrabble in French), etc.

 Students may bring drinks in closed containers; however we cannot allow food at this time.

 In order to curb Covid-19, the library keeps several of the windows open to maximize air flow.
 When the library is open, all university mask-related policies apply.
 Starting March 7, in consideration of vulnerable individuals, we ask that patrons mask up, especially when social distancing is not possible.